Australian Sun Bus Operators

-Sorcha's life had become tangled beyond all repair.
-Jealousy, love, and anger had shredded the thin fabric of time, and when Samhain and a full moon combined their powers together, few could stand up against that force.
-But Sorcha knew she had to try.
-All she held most dear depended on it.
-A Circle in Time is the third and final novella in the regency time travel romance trilogy.
-It is 103 pages / 13,000 words.
+Sorcha's world had changed in an instant.
+Her jealous rival had used the power of Samhain and a full moon to rend the fabric of time and exile Sorcha to a place of heartache and despair.
+Sorcha knew she had to do whatever it took to return to where she belonged.
+But when she hears his voice, she realizes that there is something that must be done here first.
+A Time Apart is the second novella in the regency time travel romance trilogy.
+It is 60 pages / 13,000 words.
+The third novella in the series is A Circle in Time.
 The first two novellas end in cliffhangers, while the third provides a happy ending.
 The series then will continue in another trilogy - those will be coming out over the coming weeks.
 These stories are teen-friendly with no explicit language, violence, or intimacy.
 All proceeds benefit battered women's shelters.
 Note that for those who prefer reading books in all-in-one form, each trio of novellas will also be compiled as a completed box set once all three are done.
 It just means you have to be patient and wait for me to finish writing all of them: ).
 For those who prefer to read along as I write, and offer suggestions for me to shape the plot, these novellas are here for your enjoyment!
 Either way, I'd love to hear your feedback on the storyline and characters.

 Australian Sun Bus Operators Articles